nathanielburman/spell-dimension-aether/README.md

 # spell-dimension-aether
+TLDR:
+Aether is like an organic blob over the light.
 Describes the aether dimension and aspects of the physical properties that are present.

 AEther Light Relative Dimension: